prof-welch-psu-ist/pa0-git-sdlc/README.md

 Rather than using the version of jUnit packaged with IntelliJ (as we did in a prior activity), the starter kit for this repo includes a **maven** `pom.xml` in the root directory of your cloned repo.
 There are build tools out there for Java (some more complicated than others) though maven is pretty much the de-facto standard, followed closely by **gradle**.

 Any serious project should maintain a build script -- even small to medium sized projects.
-These not only define how executables for the project get built, but they also declare and automatically pull-in any library dependencies your project might rely on.
+These not only define how executables for the project get built, but they also declare and automatically pull-in any library dependencies for your project.
 A simple, well written, and easy to understand build script is a nice, durable way of managing codebases long term (especially those that are reliant on many different libraries).

-First: you'll need to add a dependency for jUnit to a skeleton `pom.xml` included in the starter kit.
+First: you'll need to add a dependency for jUnit to the skeleton `pom.xml` included in the starter kit.
 Go to the maven (mvn) central repo [here](https://mvnrepository.com/) and search for `jUnit'.
 Select the one near the top with "jupiter api" in the title.
 Select whatever the most recent version is (for me, it's `5.10.1`).
 Once you click the version, you should see a dependency like so:

 ```
 <dependency>